 Lyles’ contract was automatically renewed at the end of 2015 due to a provision in her contract and Richardson led the charge in trying to have the board take a vote on the matter.

-This resulted in ex-Trustee Matthew Schapiro filing an ethics complaint against him in June 2016 and this appears to be the final chapter in the matter.
+This resulted in ex-Trustee Matthew Schapiro filing an ethics complaint against him in June 2016 and this could be the final chapter in the matter.

 The SEC further argues that if only a reprimand is issued under such circumstances, specifically when a legal proceeding is filed against the board, it would allow trustees to routinely undermine the board with litigation – instead of introducing resolutions or having public discussions.